ipatch/homebrew-us-05/inkscape/inkscape-building-for-macOS.md

 </div>

-> The hitchhikers guide to building Inkscape on macOS for macOS
+> The hitchhikers guide to building Inkscape for macOS by macOS

 <a id="contents"></a>